Model M Screen Reader Keypad

 Pricing

 Before 23rd June 1992, the Screen Reader Keypad was only purchasable with the entire software package, hence the massive price difference between 1989 and 1992.
+They are not a guideline for prices for selling keypads today.
 All inflation adjustments were made with US Inflation Calculator.

 1988-01-26 As bundled with v1.0 package $600 USD[6][6]